rafabelokurows/sports-odds/README.md

-# Scraping baseball odds from sportsbook
+# Scraping sports odds from sportsbook

+Update 2024-09-08: I renamed the repository as I've just added a scraper for NFL game odds to go with the one for MLB games that was already in place.

-Short-term Goal: analyzing how the moneyline and odds move over time for a certain game
+**Short-term Goal**: analyzing how the moneyline and odds move over time for a certain game

-Long-term Goal: seeing if we could make f*cking money with this 🤑
+**Long-term Goal**: seeing if we could make f*cking money with this 🤑

 Using Python and Github Actions for now